Alia Bhatt: Career progression (2022–present)

 Bhatt reunited with Johar for his directorial, the romantic comedy Rocky Aur Rani Kii Prem Kahaani (2023), co-starring Ranveer Singh.
 Filming and release were delayed by a few months due to her pregnancy.
 Praising her look in the film, WION's Shomini Sen believed that Bhatt had improved upon a predictable character, but preferred the meatier role of Singh.
 Earning over ₹3.5 billion worldwide, it emerged as the year's seventh highest-grossing Hindi film.
 She won her fifth Best Actress award at Filmfare, tying the record for most wins in the category with Nutan and Kajol.
 Bhatt expanded to American cinema in the same year with Heart of Stone, a Netflix spy film co-starring Gal Gadot and Jamie Dornan.
 Playing a villainous computer hacker, she performed her career's first action sequences while pregnant.
 Critics panned the film; IndieWire's Kate Erbland wrote that Bhatt "sells a role that is thinly written to the point of insult.”
 The film had strong viewership on Netflix.

 Bhatt attached herself as an executive producer on the crime drama series Poacher for its streaming release on Amazon Prime Video in 2024, after it premiered at the 2023 Sundance Film Festival.
 In Jigra, an action thriller produced under Dharma Productions and her company Eternal Sunshine, she played a troubled woman who attempts to rescue her brother (played by Vedang Raina) from an East Asian prison.
 Bhatt said that she was drawn to the protective character due to the recent birth of her daughter.
 Citing it as one of her weaker performances in a mixed review of the film, Saibal Chatterjee was appreciative of her against-type portrayal of a heroic character challenging gender norms.
 The film did not perform well commercially, though Bhatt received Filmfare Award nominations for Best Actress and Best Actress (Critics), winning the former and becoming the actress with the most wins in the category.

-Bhatt will next join the YRF Spy Universe in a female-led instalment titled Alpha, and will reteam with Bhansali in the romantic drama Love & War, co-starring Ranbir Kapoor and Vicky Kaushal.
+Continuing her work in action films, Bhatt joined the YRF Spy Universe and headlined Alpha (2026), portraying a genetically enhanced super-soldier who goes rogue.
+Following the release of the film's teaser, her casting and suitability for an action-heavy role attracted pre-release criticism from some commentators, who questioned her ability to carry the part.
+Writing on the subject, Shomini Sen concurred that "somehow a petite Alia does not really fit the bill of a deadly spy who takes on men double her size with complete nonchalance" despite her strong screen presence.
+It emerged as a box-office bomb and the lowest-grossing film of the franchise.
+Also in 2026, Bhatt produced the romantic comedy Don't Be Shy, taking an active creative role in the project and expressing particular interest in the opportunity to launch four new actors and a debutant director.
+She will reteam with Bhansali in the romantic drama Love & War, co-starring Ranbir Kapoor and Vicky Kaushal and feature in the horror sequel to Tumbbad.